oderwat/vscode-indent-rainbow/README.md

   "indentRainbow.excludedLanguages": ["plaintext"]

   // The delay in ms until the editor gets updated.
-  "indentRainbow.updateDelay": 100 // 10 makes it super fast but may cost more resources
+  "indentRainbow.updateDelay": 100 // 10 makes it super fast but may cost more resources,

+  // Do not show an error when the indent lines up with a bracket on a previous line.
+  "indentRainbow.allowAligningToBrackets": false
 ```

 *Notice: Defining both `includedLanguages` and `excludedLanguages` does not make much sense.
 Use one of both!*